Square and Compass, Worth Matravers: Woodhenge

 The landlord of the Square and Compass, Charlie Newman, built a tree trunk sculpture known as Woodhenge, in the field near the public house.
 The trunks were originally planned to be used for firewood, before Newman built the structure, which was complete in time for the summer solstice in 2015.
 Built from two trees, one 7.6 m high, Newman described the Woodhenge as "a bit of fun".
 The structure is 10 m wide and 3.5 m high, weighing about 35 tonnes.

 Newman was initially instructed to dismantle the sculpture by Purbeck District Council after a complaint from the public, as the field is within the Area of Outstanding Natural Beauty and did not meet planning regulations.
 After an online petition, the council decided that the structure could remain for two years.

+In August 2026 it was reported that the structure had been destroyed by fire, the cause of which was not determined.